MockingHawk/aead-chacha20-poly1305/Readme.md

 # AEAD_CHACHA20_POLY1305

-This is an implementation of AEAD_CHACHA20_POLY1305, following rfc8439 protocol.
+This is an implementation of AEAD_CHACHA20_POLY1305, following RFC8439 protocol.
+This project was made for a computer science course on cryptography, and should not be considered as secure.
+It was not designed to be robust against side-channel attacks.

 ## Installation